JoseJX/analogue-pocket-patches/README.md

 ## Mega Man World 5 DX (1.5.1)

 This patch converts `Mega Man World 5 DX (1.5.1)` to the `.pocket` format.

+First, apply the [Mega Man 5 DX (1.5.1)](https://www.romhacking.net/hacks/7724/) patch as directed, then apply the following patch.
+The MD5 provided here is for the ROM with the DX conversion patch applied.

 ROM MD5: `4a8d49921209f1a96861a410fdf6c754`